SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 As different from our usual definitions, »⟮a pract⟯« is ⟮the combination of⟯ ⟮a certain utterance⟯ and ⟮a context⟯ that ⟮give rise to a certain ＿pragmatic act＿.⟯
 As different from our usual definitions, »⟮allopracts⟯« are ⟮＿all practs＿⟯ that ⟮result in the same ＿pragmatic act＿.⟯ A phraseme has the additional constraint that it violates the principle of compositionality to a certain degree.
+A morphophoneme can basically be seen to fuse phoneme and morpheme, directly signifying meaning via phones as alternants.

 ### details